Reflections

 It's been two days since I got back and I am still suffering some jet lag.
 No doubt I will be up and perky very early tomorrow again (like prior to sunrise) but that's ok.
 Small price to pay for a good and productive trip.

+While the CIDF is a young festival, it is headed by a committed individual, Christopher Kamyszew. he founded Chicago's Polish Film Festival in 1989. which is now the world's largest festival of Polish cinema.
+It was here that he recognzied that there was a strong demand for documentary films.
 In 1993 after a stint as the director of the Polish Museum of America, Kamyszew took over The Society for Arts, a nonprofit that promotes artistic and cultural exchange between the U.S. and Europe, organizing exhibitions, concerts, cinema events and so forth, and also offering various scholarships and artists-in-residence programs.
 He's since relinquished directing duties for the Polish Film Festival to his wife Ewa.
 He estimates that in 2007, he has received over 2000 submissions and he personally views all the films and helps with curating the programme.
 Through him, CIDF gives USD $ 100,000 in prizes to the winners of the CIDF competition.

 Christopher personally believes that he wants CIDF to look after the film-makers and to encourage them to make more and better films.
 Certainly, the hospitality offered by Christopher and his team, lends testimony to this.
 All kudos to Christopher and his team.